Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: More Efficient Solutions for Append-only Data

-\textbf{Efficiency}\quad While executing the procedure Outsource, the client has to perform a multi-exponentiation to generate the value of an authentication tag for each vector $t$ (see Eqn.~\ref{eqn_ap1}).
-The server requires one multi-exponentiation to calculate the value of $t$ (see Eqn.~\ref{eqn_ap2} in the procedure Prove).
-The verifier has to perform two multi-exponentiations and two pairing operations (see Eqn.~\ref{eqn_ap3}) to verify a proof using the procedure Verify.
+While executing the algorithm Outsource, the client has to perform a multi-exponentiation to generate the value of an authentication tag for each vector $t$ (see Eqn.~\ref{eqn_ap1}).
+The server requires one multi-exponentiation to calculate the value of $t$ (see Eqn.~\ref{eqn_ap2} in the algorithm Prove).
+The verifier has to perform two multi-exponentiations and two pairing operations (see Eqn.~\ref{eqn_ap3}) to verify a proof using the algorithm Verify.
 We note that each of the parameters --- the size of a proof, the time required to generate a proof and the time required to verify a proof --- is constant (independent of $m$) in DSCS II.
-Different efficiency parameters of the scheme (DSCS II) related to an audit are shown in Table~\ref{tab:comparison_PDP} (Section~\ref{efficiency}).
+Different efficiency parameters of DSCS II related to an audit are shown in Table~\ref{tab:comparison_PDP}.
 Detailed experimental evaluation of DSCS II is given in Section~\ref{sec:exp_DSCSII}.

 An authentication tag $t$ in DSCS II belongs to $G_1$, and thus is $2\lambda$ bits long~\cite{Galbraith_DAM}.
-The DSCS II scheme for append-only data overcomes some of the limitations of our DSCS I protocol described in Section~\ref{modified_scheme} as follows. \begin{enumerate} \item In DSCS II, the size of the public key is $O(n)$ (which is $O(m+n)$ in DSCS I), where $n$ ($\ll m$) is fixed during the setup and kept unchanged during the execution of the protocol.
+The DSCS II protocol for append-only data overcomes some of the limitations of our DSCS I protocol described in Section~\ref{modified_scheme} as follows. \begin{enumerate} \item In DSCS II, the size of the public key is $O(n)$ (which is $O(m+n)$ in DSCS I), where $n$ ($\ll m$) is decided during setup and kept unchanged during the protocol execution.

-\item In DSCS II, only the value of $m$ needs to be changed for an append operation that is similar to DPDP I~\cite{Erway_CCS}.
+\item In DSCS II, only $m$ needs to be modified for each append operation --- which is similar to DPDP I~\cite{Erway_TISSEC}.

 \end{enumerate}